leungzzz/PaperRecord/README.md

 ## PaperRecord
-Record researchers and the papers published in top Conference and Magazine that i read and prepare to read
+Record researchers and the papers published in top Conference and Journal that about IMAGE Deblurring

 ### Conventional and Classical